Can I Be Traumatized Again If I Have PTSD?

 A couple weeks ago, I awoke suddenly to a sharp bang outside.
 Judging by the flurry of youthful laughter that followed, it was probably a firecracker left over from the Fourth of July.
 But at two in the morning, I thought the sound that woke me was a gunshot.

 About three or four years after I ended my abusive relationship and was subsequently diagnosed with PTSD, a man was shot dead in front of me.
-I was working on the streets of downtown Seattle as a canvasser for an international children’s charity.
-The event took place about half a block from when I stood, near a popular downtown tourist attraction.
-My back was turned, so I didn’t see the actual shooting take place, but I looked in time to see the victim fall to the ground, and to see the shooter and several onlookers run away.
+I was working on the streets of downtown Seattle as a canvasser for an international children's charity.
+The event took place about half a block from where I stood, near a popular downtown tourist attraction.
+My back was turned, so I didn't see the actual shooting take place, but I looked in time to see the victim fall to the ground, and to see the shooter and several onlookers run away.
 Rumor says the shooter went into a nearby shop to order a sandwich.

-I don’t even know the name of the man whose last moments of life I witnessed.
-The little media coverage the event received focused on the way his death affected traffic and over the shooter’s sandwich.
-But I remember how the victim’s body looked vacant already, even though he would not be pronounced dead until he reached the hospital.
+I don't even know the name of the man whose last moments of life I witnessed.
+The little media coverage the event received focused on the way his death affected traffic and on the shooter's sandwich.
+But I remember how the victim's body looked vacant already, even though he would not be pronounced dead until he reached the hospital.
 Like nothing more than a bundle of clothes on the floor.
 And I remember the pain in my heart when that gunshot sounded, so sharp I was momentarily afraid to look down.
 I thought I had been shot.

 When the firecracker awakened me two weeks ago, I was flooded with images of that shooting.
 It hadn't come up for me before, even though it took place years ago.
 The trauma that caused my PTSD happened to me directly.
 It was prolonged, targeted domestic abuse.
 Although the shooting was certainly a horrible event, I hadn't related it to my PTSD, because it was not one of the events that led to my diagnosis.
 Yet, there I was five years later, lying on my bed with full-color images from that day flashing through my mind.